A223D/EverythingWand/README.md

 ### 3. Local Software
 Since opening Netflix and controlling our speaker is a local task, we have a local python script running listening to the Firebase "Command" data field as well, just like the cloud script.
 It controls the Netflix capability and speaker.
 Here is how that works:
 * Netflix **(activated when Command field is 3)**
-  * Any 3 movies or shows or shows can be programmed into the "links.txt" file [See GitHub](GIT LINK).
+  * Any 3 movies or shows or shows can be programmed into the "links.txt" file [(See GitHub)](https://github.com/A223D/EverythingWand) .
 Which movie is selected is based what button is pressed after the Netflix button(Netflix button updates "Command" field and subsequent button updates "Attribute" field.
   * The local python script checks the "Attribute" field in Firebase to determine which movie to open after it senses that "Command" is equal to 3(which means that the wand user selected Netflix)
   * It uses the webbrowser python module to open a direct Netflix link to the requested show and it starts playing.
 * WiFi Speaker Control **(activated then Command field is 2)**